fbpx

 Owen and his friend are so excited that these fish tanks are right at their height!

-Owen had such a good time watching Finding Dory in the movie theater a few weeks ago and he told me he wanted to “Find Dory!
+Owen had such a good time watching Finding Dory in the movie theater a few weeks ago, and he told me he wanted to “Find Dory!
 Find Nemo!” as we looked at the exhibits.
 Thankfully, we were able to find lots of “Dorys” and “Nemos” while exploring.

-One thing my friend and I noticed is that it’s kind of difficult for toddlers to see most of the exhibits, unless they are being picked up.
-It would be nice if there were steps so they could stand and look at the tanks.
 Being 6 months pregnant, I was only able to hold my toddler a few times to see fish.
-The same goes for it your child is in a stroller.
+The same goes for your child in a stroller.
 There are a few exhibit areas that are dead ends, so maneuvering a stroller is tricky.
 I’d recommend wearing babies and small toddlers so they can experience a bit more.

 Underwater Dome at the Seattle Aquarium